mistic100/hass-todo-due/README.md

 - "Remind hairdresser next tuesday at 9 AM"
 - "Remind me to clean the bathroom in 2 hours"

-Not all inputs are required, the intent will try to naturally set the best due date depending one what is provided and the current time.
+Not all inputs are required, the intent will try to naturally set the best due date depending on what is provided and the current time.
 For example "Add xxx at 6 PM" when the current time is 8 PM, will automatically set the item for the next day.

 ---